proc7ts/supply/README.md

 Once this supply [cut off], the `receiver` will be informed on that with the same reason.

-Calling this method has the same effect as calling `this.to(receiver.supply)`.
+Calling this method has the same effect as calling `this.offWith(receiver.supply)`.

 ### `derive(derived?: SupplyPeer<SupplyReceiver>)`